macbuse/Chromebook/LaTeX.md

 http://localhost:8888/?token=7a5236631e6af925f6057152468b4900b284646e0f82b081
 **

-and paste this url into another window on Chrome to connect to the server.
-Now you have an  operational **offline** file editor (and much , much more).
+Now copy/paste this url into another window on Chrome to connect to the server so you have an  operational **offline** file editor (and much , much more).

 ### Crew and TexLive

-To install TexLive I installed **crew** which is yet another package manager.
-I followed the instruction [here](https://github.com/skycocker/chromebrew) :
+To install TexLive I installed **crew** which is (yet another) package manager; following the instruction [here](https://github.com/skycocker/chromebrew) :

 - to install I used **curl -Ls git.io/vddgY | bash** as **wget** failed.
 - finding the package is easy with
 **crew list available | egrep tex\* **
 - **crew install texlive** does the heavy lifting for TexLive.

-I checked everything was working by typing **pdflatex** but this is optional.
-You get messages telling you to install other TexLive packages using **tlmgr** as this is a minimal installation.
+There are messages telling you to install other TexLive packages using **tlmgr** as this is a minimal installation.

+I checked everything was working by typing **pdflatex** in the terminal  but this is optional.

 ### JupyterLab LaTeX

 This was the hardest part for me at least because I made a mistake and kept overwriting my PATH so that *bash* and *sh* were no longer available.
-There are only two steps but I spent 8 hours trying to see what I was doing wrong.
+There are only three steps but I spent 8 hours trying to see what I was doing wrong.

 In the terminal: